d2l-ai/d2l-en/chapter_convolutional-modern/batch-norm.md

 ## Concise Implementation

 Compared with the `BatchNorm` class, which we just defined ourselves, the `BatchNorm` class defined by the `nn` model in Gluon is easier to use.
-In Gluon, we do not have to define the `num_features` and `num_dims` parameter values required in the `BatchNorm` class.
+In Gluon, we do not have to worry about `num_features` or `num_dims`.
-Instead, these parameter values will be obtained automatically by delayed initialization.
+Instead, these parameter values will be inferred automatically via delayed initialization.
-The code looks virtually identical
+Otherwise, the code looks virtually identical to the application our implementation above.
-(save for the lack of an explicit specification of the dimensionality of the features for the Batch Normalization layers).

 ```{.python .input}
 net = nn.Sequential()